 - ½ teaspoon black peppercorns

 - Bring 4 cups of the water to a boil and add the salt, sugar, garlic, bay leaves, thyme, sage, rosemary and peppercorns.
 Stir until the salt and sugar are completely dissolved.

-- Let the liquid steep for 15 minutes while it cools, then add it to the remaining water.
+- Let the liquid steep for 15 to 20 minutes while it cools, then add it to the remaining water.